brnrd/vegetalope/contents/articles/google-blocking-themselves/index.md

 > Google Analytics Opt-out Browser Add-on

 What now?
 A browser extension?
 Supported by Chrome, Internet Explorer 11, Safari, Firefox and Opera?
 I have to admit I'm a bit disappointed.
-I was expecting a setting on my Google account, but a browser extension is a bit lazy Google.
+I was expecting a setting on my Google account, a browser extension is a bit lazy Google.

 But let's check this out: last updated April 2019, 4 out of 5 stars, 1M+ users.
 Wow, just wow.
 I mean, you have to be pretty motivated to just block GA and that's it.
 And by blocking I mean, loading the script, running it, just not pushing the data to Google.